 This course discusses topics in International Business Ventures, with special emphasis on the process to prepare to start a new international business, develop a specific business idea, and then examine the political risk, market opportunity, and how to use market research options, entry modes, resource allocation, and overall strategy for new ventures.
 In addition, students are also introduced students to topics that relate to major problems that confront managers who operate across international boundaries from a base in a single country or who maintain affiliates and subsidiaries in several national jurisdictions.
-This course applies the concepts, theories and principles of international business law to work-related situations.
+This course applies theories principles concepts, and international business law to work-related situations.